8 Steps to Slow-Cook Ribs in Oven for Perfectly Tender Meat

 When you cook in the oven, the heat is evenly distributed throughout the oven, making the whole oven the same temperature.
 You want to cover your ribs before baking to keep the meat from drying.

 Using foil to cover your ribs is not essential, but it can save the juiciness of the ribs.
 If you begin baking your ribs without a cover and notice the meat browning too quickly or drying out, put a cover over the baking dish.
-A foil cover does not trap hot air, but it does trap liquid and protects the meat from the airflow of the oven.
+A foil cover does not trap hot air, but it does trap liquid and protect the meat from the airflow of the oven.

-Bake your ribs
+5. Bake your ribs

 The key to delicious, tender ribs is baking them for a long time at a low temperature.
 There is no set time to bake your ribs because the time depends on what size your rack of ribs is.